-Phoenix House’s prevention and education services highlight the dangers of drug use, reinforce self-esteem, and educate teens and adults to make positive choices.
+Phoenix House’s prevention and education services highlight the dangers of drug use, reinforce self-esteem, and educate teens to make positive choices.
 We provide these services in a variety of settings and ways, including research-based curricula in public and private schools, presentations at community centers, detention centers, and outreach services at local churches and health fairs.
 Phoenix House prevention programs give young people and their families the education and skills needed to avoid substance use/abuse and to take control of their lives.
 Services are offered to students, faculty members, parents, and high-risk youth involved in the juvenile justice system.
 Phoenix House brings awareness to the community through environmental strategies which include National Drug Take Back Day hosted by the Drug Enforcement Agency(DEA) and Family Day Dinners.
 We also collaborate with Houston, Austin and Dallas Housing Authority, Boys and Girls Clubs, Big Brothers Big Sisters, and local YMCAs to provide evidence based prevention services.

 - Prevention programs foster academic achievement, avoidance of addictive substances, improved social and emotional behaviors, and stronger positive relationships with peers, teachers and parents.